jazzband/djangorestframework-simplejwt/README.rst

 Framework.
 It aims to provide an out-of-the-box solution for JWT authentication which avoids some of the common pitfalls of the JWT specification.
-Assuming users of the library don't extensively and invasively subclass everything, Simple JWT's overall behavior shouldn't be surprising.
+Assuming users of the library don't extensively and invasively subclass everything, Simple JWT's behavior shouldn't be surprising.
 Settings variable defaults should be safe.
-Where authentication and authorization are concerned, it should be hard to shoot oneself in the foot.

 Requirements
 ------------